HackBI/Snap-Workshop/README.md

 **Purpose:** The main objective of this workshop is to give students a basic understanding of block programming so that they can use Snap! to create their own projects.

-**Goal:** Create two projects to teach students how to use event listeners and variables in their own games and how to make turtle graphics in Snap!
+**Goal:** Create two projects to teach students how to use event listeners and variables in their own games and how to make a click alonzo game and pinwheel graphics in Snap!

 ## Challenges:

-1. Create a game that makes the sprite disappear when it is clicked
+1. Create a game that makes the sprite disappear when it is clicked [ClickAlonzo](https://bjc.edc.org/bjc-r/cur/programming/1-introduction/1-building-an-app/2-start-your-first-snap-app.html?topic=nyc_bjc%2F1-intro-loops.topic&course=bjc4nyc.html&novideo&noassignment)

 2. Figuring out the correct turning angles to draw asterisks, polygons, [pinwheels](https://bjc.edc.org/bjc-r/cur/programming/1-introduction/3-drawing/3-blocks-with-inputs.html?topic=nyc_bjc%2F1-intro-loops.topic&course=bjc4nyc.html&novideo&noassignment), etc.

-3. Creating a block with an input slot to draw different pictures

 ## Resources for Further Learning